vojtechruz/vojtechruzicka-blog/src/posts/idea-best-plugins/index.md

 ## [Codota](https://plugins.jetbrains.com/plugin/7638-codota) and [TabNine](https://plugins.jetbrains.com/plugin/12798-tabnine/)

 These two plugins are similar.
-They enhance your autocomplete based on scanning open-source projects and intelligently predicting what you probably want to type base on the context.
+They enhance your autocomplete based on scanning open-source projects and intelligently predicting what you probably want to type based on the context.

-With Codota, you can also look up relevant examples of come class or method in public projects, which can be handy.
+With Codota, you can also look up relevant examples of some class or method in public projects, which can be handy.

 ![Codota relevant examples](codota.png)